LionTara/imgur_API_gallery/README.md

-# Imgur Gallery API
+# Imgur API Gallery React

 With an API request I get the images and other parameters.
-On the front page you can see images' description and the image itself.
+On the front page you can see image's description and the image itself.

 It has 4 filters:
   1. Gallery section: hot, top, user